Chochołów, Lesser Poland Voivodeship

 Chochołów [xɔˈxɔwuf] is a village in the administrative district of Gmina Czarny Dunajec, within Nowy Targ County, Lesser Poland Voivodeship, in southern Poland, close to the border with Slovakia.

 Chochołów lies approximately 9 km south of Czarny Dunajec, 19 km south-west of Nowy Targ, and 101 km south of the regional capital Kraków.
 The village has an approximate population of 1,135.

 History

 Chochołów was founded in the 16th century by Bartłomiej Chochołowski, who was appointed hereditary sołtys by Polish King Stephen Báthory for his war merits.
 The first church was built in the 16th century.

 Following the late-18th-century Partitions of Poland, it was annexed by Austria.
-It became known as the place of the Chochołów Uprising of 1846 (Powstanie chochołowskie) against the foreign oppression in the Austrian Partition of Poland.
+It became known as the place of the Chochołów Uprising of 1846 against the foreign oppression in the Austrian Partition of Poland.
 The uprising was crushed by the Austrians, and its leaders were imprisoned in various locations.
 Following World War I, Poland regained independence and control of the village.

-Its economy is closely associated with the popular Polish-Slovak border crossing.
+Its economy is closely associated with tourism and the popular Polish-Slovak border crossing to Suchá Hora in the Orava region.